Giskard-AI/giskard/python-client/docs/guides/installation_library/index.md

-# 📥 Install the Python Giskard library
+# 📥 Install the Giskard Python Library

 In order to scan your model for vulnerabilities, you'll need to install the `giskard` library with `pip`: